 Barshefsky’s prodigious feats were not accomplished without controversy.
 Labor unions protested the loss of well-paid jobs, and environmental groups decried the lack of protections for nature in the new global agreements.
 Human rights advocates expressed their concerns about cooperating with countries like China on economic issues without pressing their governments on such matters as torture and lack of political freedom.

 The protest against the policies of globalization advocated by Barshefsky culminated in the tumultuous “Battle for Seattle.”
 In late 1999 the World Trade Organization met in that city to hammer out large-scale free trade agreements for the new millennium.
 A disparate group of protesters, united in their conviction that multinational corporations stood to benefit disproportionately from such agreements, blocked the streets of Seattle and prevented many delegates from attending meetings.
 While the core of the anti-globalization movement was determinedly non-violent, some self-proclaimed anarchists did set out to damage corporate property; the police, in turn, themselves responded with considerable violence.
 Combined with significant conflicts within the WTO, particularly between poor and rich nations, the protests led to the WTO’s failure to act on its grand agenda.

 Upon leaving the Clinton administration in 2001, Barshefsky joined the Woodrow Wilson International Center for Scholars in Washington, D.C.
 Later in 2001 she became a Senior International Partner at Wilmer, Cutler and Pickering, a law firm with heavily Democratic connections.
-She continues to appear frequently on television as a commentator on international business matters, and her negotiation strategies are used as lessons at such prestigious institutions as the Harvard Business School.
-Barshefsky serves on a number of corporate boards and is also active in the Council on Foreign Relations, the America-China Society and the Trilateral Commission.
+She appeared frequently on television as a commentator on international business matters, and her negotiation strategies are used as lessons at such prestigious institutions as the Harvard Business School.
+Barshefsky served on a number of corporate boards and was active in the Council on Foreign Relations, the America-China Society, and the Trilateral Commission.